Date of report: 29/09/2023

 |6||ACTION SHOULD BE TAKEN|

-Your organisation is under a duty to respond to this report within 56 days of the date of this report, namely by November 24, 2023.
+You are under a duty to respond to this report within 56 days of the date of this report, namely by 27 th November 2023.
 I, the coroner, may extend the period.

 Your response must contain details of action taken or proposed to be taken, setting out the timetable for action.
 Otherwise you must explain why no action is proposed.